 David Lomas, M3 Media Publishing’s founder and CEO, gave a dynamic talk to an invited audience of business leaders, entrepreneurs and influencers on the subject of the importance of content and “how to create your customer corridor.

 What is the Customer Corridor?

 “Customer corridor is my description of the route that you must create for propects to lead them to your door – virtual or otherwise,” David explains.
 “The analogy is specific, because I think it helps to picture the process, to imagine it as a physical reality.”

 “In the process of reaching you, it is crucial that your prospects should be able to find out more about you along the way”

-“Imagine you’re at the end of the corridor, and as your prospect comes along it towards you they pass various signs and images that build up a picture of you,” David states.
+David explains: “Imagine you’re at the end of the corridor, and as your prospect comes along it towards you they pass various signs and images that build up a picture of you – a reputation even”.